Ryuji Izumi: Youth career

-Funabashi Municipal High School
+Ichiritsu Funabashi High School

-Representing Funabashi Municipal High School, Izumi captained the side that won the 2011 All Japan High School Soccer Tournament, scoring two goals in the final itself and was voted the MVP of the tournament.
+Representing Ichiritsu Funabashi High School, Izumi captained the side that won the 2011 All Japan High School Soccer Tournament, scoring two goals in the final itself and was voted the MVP of the tournament.
 After the tournament, it was said that Izumi had "beautiful technique and superb judgement", with expectations high for his future career.
 Playing as a forward, he scored 13 goals in 15 games for his school.

 Meiji University

 Izumi then went on to play for Meiji University, where he played a number of different positions in his four years.
 He was the team's top scorer in both his second and fourth years, ending with an impressive 41 goals in 83 appearances for his university overall.
 He also was chosen as part of the Best XI in the JUFA Kanto League 1 in his final year.
 In 2015, he represented Japan at University level at the FISU Summer Universiade in Gwangju – where he played 5 games and scored one goal.